procitec/spyder-watchlist/README.md

 ## Features

+* Any Python expression can be entered.
+The Watchlist displays the stringified result of the evaluation.
+In terms of Python code `value = str(eval(expression, globals, locals))`.

+  > **Warning**
+  > This makes the Watchlist a very powerful tool, but this comes at a cost: Any
+  > side effects of an expression will affect your execution environment.

+* The values of expressions are refreshed whenever they might have changed (after executing commands in the IPython Console and after debugger commands).
 * The list of expressions can be edited at any time; see [Usage](#usage) for details.
 * The value of an expression is shown with bold font if its value changed (e.g.